 If school sports don’t motivate your teen, try the neighborhood spin class, yoga studio, or rock-climbing gym.
 Community centers often offer free or low-cost classes.
 Additionally they offer access to basketball courts, pools, weight rooms, treadmills, and other workout equipment.
 If your teen finds a fitness activity that interests her, she’s more likely to stick with it, says Escobar Olszewski.

-5. Prioritize family time.
+5. Prioritize active family time.